sator-imaging/Unity-Fundamentals/README.md

 grand.DestroyWith(child);
     // --> child and grand will be marked as DontDestroyOnLoad automatically

-// action for debugging purpose which will be invoked before binding (when not null) LifetimeExtensions.DebuggerAction = (obj, token, ticket, ownerOrNull) => {
+// action for debugging purpose which will be invoked when object bound (set null if don't require) LifetimeExtensions.DebuggerAction = (obj, token, ticket, ownerOrNull) => {
     Debug.Log($"Target Object: {obj}");